apptainer/singularity-userdocs/build_env.rst

 Cleaning the Cache
 ==================

-To reclaim space used by the Singularity cache, use ``singularity cache clean``.
+To reclaim space used by the apptainer cache, use ``apptainer cache clean``.

-By default ``singularity cache clean`` will remove all cache entries, after asking you to confirm:
+By default ``apptainer cache clean`` will remove all cache entries, after asking you to confirm:

 .. code-block:: none

-    $ singularity cache clean
+    $ apptainer cache clean
     This will delete everything in your cache (containers from all sources and OCI blobs).
     Hint: You can see exactly what would be deleted by canceling and using the --dry-run option.
     Do you want to continue?
 [N/y] n